 The Money Hub

-Using the power of technology and story-telling to teach financial literacy to youth in disadvantaged neighborhoods.
+Using the power of technology and story-telling to teach financial literacy to the youth.

 I am not an employee of BNY Mellon, or an immediate family member of a BNY Mellon employee

 My organization is incorporated as a non-profit, for-profit, or hybrid organization, or I have a partner that is incorporated and could accept funds on my behalf

 I have already piloted my initiative and have some initial evidence of impact